 Students are to eat and drink only in the school cafeteria.
 No food or drink is allowed in other parts of the school building without prior approval.
+This includes any XLA area or the Falcon Nest.

 FEES

 Fees are collected at the start of each school year (or upon registration for new students.)
 An up-to-date fee list can be found on the district website.
 Fees may be waived for students who qualify for free/reduced meals.
 Fees are due annually.